Admissions - Occupational Therapy

 - Request the official transcript evaluation to be sent directly to OTCAS, an official transcript does not need to be sent to OTCAS.

-- Request an official transcript of your international institution to be sent directly to Loma Linda University.
+- If you use a transcript evaluation service other than WES, request an official transcript of your international institution to be sent directly to Loma Linda University.

 Where to Submit Your Application: